25 Highest Paying Nursing Jobs in 2024

 5. What Are the Most Difficult or Skill Intensive Nursing Jobs?

-The most difficult and skill-intense jobs in nursing are the ones with a unique specialization and or high-stress work environments.
-These include Certified RN Anesthetists, ICU, Operating Room, and Psychiatric Nurses.
+The most difficult and skill-intense jobs in nursing are the ones with specialization and or high-stress work environments like Certified RN Anesthetists, ICU, Operating Room, and Psychiatric Nurses.

 6. Is Nursing Harder Than Respiratory Therapy?

-The average nurse may have a more stressful or difficult job than a respiratory therapist due to the amount of responsibility and number of daily tasks that they need to complete.
-However, both careers come with their own challenges and require their own particular skills.
+The average nurse encounters more difficulties than a respiratory therapist due to the amount of responsibility and number of daily tasks that they need to complete.
+Both careers come with their own challenges and require their own particular skills.

 Final Thoughts

-Starting as an RN is a solid foundation for a career in healthcare.
-If you're interested in exploring some of the highest paying nursing jobs, many of these roles require specialized certifications and designations.
+Starting as an RN is a solid foundation for a healthcare career.
+If you're interested in exploring some of the highest-paying nursing jobs, many of these roles require specialized certifications and designations.

 Best of luck in your nursing journey!